 1,000 Books Before Kindergarten is open to all area children who have not yet started 5-year-old kindergarten.
 Participation is easy and free.
 Stop by the library or use our online registration form to sign up.
 Record each book you and your child read together on your reading log.
 You can count books heard at story time, daycare, and at school.
 In recognition of your reading achievements, your child will earn a book to keep at the 100, 300, 600, and 1,000 book levels.
 So what are you waiting for?
 Sign up today!

 1,000 Books Before Kindergarten is supported in part by the New Glarus Community Foundation.

 Preschool Story Time

 Join Children's Librarian, Ignacia, for stories, songs, and crafts!
-Preschool story times are held on most Fridays, at 10:15 a.m. from Sept. to May in the Library.
+Preschool story times are held on most Fridays at 10:15 AM, from September through May, in the Village Hall Community Room.

 Children's Librarian, Ignacia Boersma (r), had a bilingual English/Spanish Preschool Story Time on Oct.
 14, 2011 with some help from Library Page Braxton Schafer.
 Photo courtesy of Janis Merkle.

 Call the New Glarus Public Library Story Line @ 527-4363 to hear a folktale, poem or song at nap time, bedtime or anytime!
 Story Line is sponsored by the Friends of the New Glarus Public Library.

 The Friends of the New Glarus Public Library provide children’s board books and bibs to the library for distribution to new babies in the New Glarus area.
 If you know of an eligible baby, please, contact New Glarus Public Library staff for a special reading care package to be sent to the family.